ARMmbed/mbed-os-5-docs/docs/tutorials/first_app/blinky_cli.md

 ### Blinky on Arm Mbed CLI

-Blinky is a very simple program that blinks the LED on your board every half second.
+Blinky is a simple program that blinks the LED on your board every half second.
 We use Blinky to show you how to import, build and flash an application.

 #### Quick start video